About Lost Rolls America

 The inspiration for this national project grows from a book by award-winning photojournalist Ron Haviv, who processed over 200 rolls of his own undeveloped analog film that had been put aside and forgotten over the years.
 Those images, some dating back over two decades, were collected in his book The Lost Rolls, which feature moments from Haviv’s professional career, like political events and historical crises, as well as personal figures from the photographer’s own life.
 The photographs bear evidence of light leaks, pooling dye, mold, and other vagaries of time, and taken together, present a mesmerizing visual display of Haviv’s once-lost past.

-Recognizing how important photographs are, not only to a photojournalist but to society at large, Lost Rolls America will celebrate with the publication of a book of photos from contributors alongside an exhibition at the Photoville Festival in New York City, 2017.
+Recognizing how important photographs are, not only to a photojournalist but to society at large, Lost Rolls America celebrated this with an exhibition at the Photoville Festival in New York City in 2017.

 About the Team